Set up the Issues service

 You can link to a single issue or multiple issues.
 The

-You should always include the # (pound sign or hash mark) if you to ensure that links back to the issue resolve.
+You should always include the # (pound sign or hash mark) if you want to ensure that links back to the issue resolve.
 If you omit the # (pound sign or hash mark), links from a changeset do not resolve.

 Each action supports multiple